sathishmepco/Java-Interview-Programs/README.md

 18. Write a java program to LCM of a TWO given number.
 19. Write a Program to subtract two binary numbers?
 20. How to check if two rectangles overlap with each other?
-21. How to check if a given number is a Palindrome?

 # String Based Programs
 1. Write a java program to check Given String is Palindrome or NOT. [[Solution]](InterviewPrograms/src/com/java/strings/Palindrome.java)